addieuwu/2.1-Functions-and-Parameters/README.md

-# Lesson 1: What is a Function?
+# 2.1: What is a Function?

 A function is a simple yet effective way to organise and compact your code.
 Functions are reusable, unlike regular code, so you can do the same thing as many times as you like - without copying all that code.
 One of the most unique features about a function is that unlike a variable, it doesn't matter when or where you declare it - you can call the function <i>before</i> you declare it.